gtesei/Patterns_for_Continuous_Integration_Docker_Travis_CI_2_DEV/README.md

 ![Conceptual Schema](./img/end-to-end-flow.png)

-__The “Docker repo” pattern__: create two separate Git repositories: one for Docker release and another for software development.
+__The “Docker repo” pattern__: _create two separate Git repositories: one for Docker release and another for software development.
 This keeps the Docker-specific code isolated from the actual software.
-Developers can continue working on the source software as usual, while the production Docker image is developed separately.
+Developers can continue working on the source software as usual, while the production Docker image is developed separately_

 This repository is an example of the Git repository for software development.